-The financial statements have been prepared in accordance with the Occupational Pensions Schemes (Disclosure of Information) Regulations, 2006-2021 and Financial Reporting Standard 102-the financial reporting standard applicable in the UK and Republic of Ireland (FRS 102) issued by the Financial Reporting Council (and promulgated by the Institute of Chartered Accountants in Ireland) and in line with the guidelines set out in the Statement of Recommended Practice, Financial Reports of Pension Schemes (Revised 2018), published by the Pensions Research Accountants Group.
+The financial statements have been prepared in accordance with the Occupational Pensions Schemes (Disclosure of Information) Regulations, 2006-2021 and Financial Reporting Standard 102 (the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) issued by the Financial Reporting Council (and promulgated by the Institute of Chartered Accountants in Ireland)).
+The financial statements have also been prepared in line with the guidelines set out in the Statement of Recommended Practice, Financial Reports of Pension Schemes (Revised 2018), published by the Pensions Research Accountants Group.

 The financial statements summarise the transactions of the Scheme and deal with the net assets at the disposal of the Trustees.
 They do not take account of obligations to pay pensions and benefits which fall due after the end of the Scheme year.
-The actuarial position of the Scheme, which does take account of such obligations, is dealt with in the report by the actuary including the actuarial liabilities report on page 18 and these financial statements should be read in conjunction with it.
+The actuarial position of the Scheme, which does take account of such obligations, is dealt with in the statement by the Actuary on pages 19 - 20 and these financial statements should be read in conjunction with it.